UWPCE-PythonCert/PythonCertDevel/source/modules/Concurrency.rst

  - Operations often take several steps and may be interrupted mid-stream
  - Thus, access to shared data is also non-deterministic

+   (race conditions)

 Creating threads is easy, but programming with threads is difficult.

   Q: Why did the multithreaded chicken cross the road?

   A: to To other side. get the

   -- Jason Whittington

 **Global Interpreter Lock**